auth0/docs/articles/multifactor-authentication/api/manage.md

 # Manage the Authenticators

-Auth0 provides several API endpoints to help you manage the authenticators you're using with a particular tenant for multifactor authentication (MFA).
+Auth0 provides several API endpoints to help you manage the authenticators you're using with a particular application for multifactor authentication (MFA).

 ## Before You Start

-...

 ## List Authenticators